kshlz/movie-project/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running Download Python V2.x and install.
+Download Python V2.x and install.
+Make sure the files are downloaded as mentioned in the prerequisites.
 Open your local command prompt.

-run the following file in your command prompt.
+run the following command in your command prompt.

 ```
-entertainment_python.py
+python entertainment_python.py
 ```

 This should open the web browser with the movie trailer website.